-- (a) "Chat Mapper" and "Software" refers to CHAT MAPPER' Chat Mapper program, in each case, supplied by CHAT MAPPER herewith, and corresponding documentation, associated media, and online or electronic documentation. - (b) "CHAT MAPPER" means Urban Brain Studios, Inc., a Delaware corporation. - (c) "Free Version" or "Freeware Version" or "Hobbyist Version" means a free version of the Software for personal use only, so identified, to be used only for non-profit projects.
-The Free Version is fully functional, but with some restrictions on the tools and export options available. - (d) "Indie Version" means a version which has been bought and an independent developer license has been provided by CHAT MAPPER. - (e) "Commercial Version" means a version which has been bought and a commercial developer license has been provided by Chat Mapper.
+- (a) "Chat Mapper" and "Software" refers to Urban Brain Studios' Chat Mapper program, in each case, supplied by Urban Brain Stuherewith, and corresponding documentation, associated media, and online or electronic documentation. - (b) "Urban Brain Studios" means Urban Brain Studios, Inc., a Delaware corporation. - (c) "Free Version" or "Freeware Version" or "Hobbyist Version" means a free version of the Software for personal use only, so iden be used only for non-profit projects.
+The Free Version is fully functional, but with some restrictions on the tools and export options available. - (d) "Indie Version" means a version which has been bought and an independent developer license has been provided by Urban E Studios. - (e) "Commercial Version" means a version which has been bought and a commercial developer license has been provided by Urba Studios.